XAutoML: A Visual Analytics Tool for Understanding and Validating Automated Machine Learning: Evaluation

+To answer our research questions, we analyze whether participants have a different understanding of the performed \ac{AutoML} optimization and the generated \ac{ML} models after using \name{XAutoML} in comparison to the baseline.
+We compared the answers to the questionnaire displayed in Table~\ref{tab:evaluation_results} that were given after using the baseline (Phase~2 of the study) with the answers after using the visual analytics tool (Phase~3 of the study).
+For each of the five questions in the questionnaire, the null hypothesis \(H_0\) is \textit{``There is no difference in the answers after using the baseline and after using \name{XAutoML}''} (\(H_0: \mu_{\mathrm{baseline}} = \mu_{\mathrm{XAutoML}}\)) for the current question under consideration.
+The alternative hypothesis \(H_1\) is that the usage of \name{XAutoML} influenced the responses (\(H_1: \mu_{\mathrm{baseline}} \neq \mu_{\mathrm{XAutoML}}\)).
+To compare the results, we performed two-sided \(t\)-Tests \cite{Gosset1908} with Holm-Bonferroni correction \cite{Holm1979}.
+We also provide effect sizes in terms of Cohen's \(d\)\cite{Cohen1988}.

 Overall, \name{XAutoML} was able to increase the trust in \ac{AutoML} systems significantly.
-On a scale from 1 (strongly disagree) to 5 (strongly agree), trust in \ac{ML} models constructed by \ac{AutoML} increased from \(2.65 \pm 0.89\) to \(3.96 \pm 0.82\), \(p = 6.65\mathrm{e}{-7}\), \(d = 1.52\)\footnote{ Given are mean \(\pm\) standard deviation, the \(p\)-value, and the effect size in terms of Cohen's \(d\) \cite{Cohen1988}. } after using \name{XAutoML}.
+On a scale from 1 (strongly disagree) to 5 (strongly agree), trust in \ac{ML} models constructed by \ac{AutoML} (Q15 in Table~\ref{tab:evaluation_results}) increased from \(2.77 \pm 0.94\) to \(4.00 \pm 0.80\), \(p < 0.0001\), \(d = 1.40\)\footnote{ Given are mean \(\pm\) standard deviation, the corrected \(p\)-value, and the effect size in terms of Cohen's \(d\) \cite{Cohen1988}. } after using \name{XAutoML}.
 Participants attributed the increased trust to a better understanding of the generated models and insights to the underlying optimization procedure.
-Accordingly, participants were able to successfully extract enough information to decide whether to use an \ac{ML} pipeline created via \ac{AutoML} or not (\(2.31 \pm 0.74\) versus \(4.00 \pm 0.89\), \(p = 5.94\mathrm{e}{-10}\), \(d = 2.07\)).
+Accordingly, participants agreed to the statement that \name{XAutoML} is helpful for understanding and validating \ac{AutoML} (\(4.54 \pm 0.67\)).
 In the following, we take a closer look at how \name{XAutoML} improves process transparency and model validation.
 Furthermore, we discuss feedback provided by the participants.
-Details of all presented quantitative results are available in Table~\ref{tab:trust_results} and Table~\ref{tab:usability_results}.
+Details of all presented quantitative results are available in Tables~\ref{tab:evaluation_results} and \ref{tab:usability_results}.